top of page

 (4) Stay active and maintain a healthy weight

 Aim for at least 150 minutes of moderate activity each week.
-Sounds like a lot, but you can always break it up into manageable chunks like 30 mins a day, for 5 days of the week - think lifestyle activities like walking, dancing, gardening - something you enjoy - they all count!
+Sounds like a lot, right, but you can always break it up into manageable chunks that work for you e.g. 20 minutes a day to start with - think lifestyle activities like walking, dancing, gardening - something you enjoy - they all count!

 (5) Manage stress

-Take time to relax, meditate or talk about what's on your mind.
-Try and incorporate some self-love activities into your week, or month, routinely.
+Take time to relax, treat yourself, meditate or talk about what's on your mind.
+Try to incorporate some self-love activities into your week, or month, routinely.

 (6) Follow your medication plan & talk with your GP

-People of Afro-Caribbean heritage may respond differently to some medications.
+People of Afro-Caribbean heritage can respond differently to some medications.

 If you've been prescribed medication, it's important to take it as directed.
-It's also important to talk with your GP or healthcare team if something doesn't feel right about your medication or you're unsure about the side effects - your experience matters and the right treatment should work with your body.
-There are various options available and your healthcare team can adjust your plan to better suit your needs and background.
+It's also as important to talk with your GP or healthcare team if something doesn't feel right about your medication or you're unsure about the side effects - your experience matters and the right treatment should work with your body.
+It's really important to speak out, and the earlier, the better.
+There are alternative medications available and your healthcare team can adjust your plan to better suit your needs and cultural background.

 Final thoughts

 High blood pressure doesn't have to hold you back.
-Knowing the unique challenges helps you take control - through diet, lifestyle and working closely with healthcare professionals.
-Make heart health a priority in a way that suits your life and culture.
+Implementing regular healthy habits helps you take control of your health - through diet, lifestyle and working closely with your healthcare professional.
+With the increased risk of high blood pressure and it's complications in our community, please make heart health a priority in a way that suits your lifestyle.